Oaklight/argo-openai-proxy/docs/source/usage/advanced/streaming.md

 ## Choosing the Right Mode

-### Use Pseudo Stream When
+### Use Real Stream When (Default since v2.7.7)

 - Running in production environments
-- Reliability is more important than minimal latency
+- You want the best streaming performance
-- Using function calling features
+- Most general use cases
-- Network conditions are variable
+- When you need true real-time streaming behavior

-### Use Real Stream When
+### Use Pseudo Stream When

-- Testing streaming performance
+- You experience issues with real streaming
-- Running in controlled development environments
+- Network conditions are highly variable
-- Providing feedback on experimental features (Thank you!)
+- You prefer the previous behavior

 ## Troubleshooting